eikek/mpc4s/README.md

 websocket connection.
 This can be used to get notified about MPD events and also to send commands (same json as above) to MPD using the same connection.
-The websocket connection is directly connected to MPD; that is the http server also uses only one connection to MPD for the websocket.
+The websocket connection is directly connected to MPD; the http server also uses only one connection to MPD for the websocket.

 When the websocket is opened, it responds with `IdleAnswer` events or with answers as results to sending some commands through the